leigler/network-interfacing/index.md

 - If you are comfortable, use the DatArchive API to read and write a JSON file (i.e. your website should read the contents and append it to the DOM.
 Your site should also offer some sort of interface that can update the file).
 - Goal <br> This sprint should be used to become more comfortable with the concepts of the Dat network and the DatArchive API.
 Feel free to play around with the API’s different methods.

+### Post Prompt:

+Networks in New York.
+Document (via writing, photography, sketching) a physical network you encounter.
+Pay attention to the stops and passages, points of collective and individual behaviours, and how the physical directs the network’s behaviour.